bdCastro/ESIEE-data-science-project/README.md

 ## Requirements

-- Python 3.7.4
+- Python 3.11.0 or higher
 - Jupyter Notebook
 - Virtual Enviroment (venv)

 ## How to run the project?

 This project is developed using Python and Jupyter notebooks, as well as Python's virtual enviroment (venv).
-To run the project, you need to install Python 3.7.4 and Jupyter Notebook.
-You can download Python from [here](https://www.python.org/downloads/release/python-374/).
+To run the project, you need to install Python 3.11.0 or higher, you can download it [here](https://www.python.org/downloads/).

 To install Jupyter Notebook, you can follow the instructions [here](https://jupyter.org/install).

 To create and run a Python virtual environment, you can follow the instructions [here](https://docs.python.org/3/library/venv.html).